 Alfonso’s website describes her as a traditional conservative who supporters President Donald Trump’s plan to construct a border wall and opposes taxation, particularly on retirement income and “the state sales tax on groceries and medicines.”
 She is a pro-life Second amendment supporter.

 Iiams does not appear to have a campaign website, but the Marine Corps veteran uses an active Facebook page to communicate with supporters.
-The Oklahoma 2nd Amendment Association describes Iiams as “the only true Second Amendment supporter” in the race.
+His campaign describes Iiams as “the only true Second Amendment supporter” in the race.
 Iiams has previously lambasted “partisan politics” between and within both parties.
 He says addressing political division is “a major reason” he is running.

 House District 89